Tampa Terminal Subdivision: A Line

 The A Line is the northern east–west line which runs from Mango though Uceta Yard to Tampa Union Station and is 8.1 miles in length.
 It notably passes through Tampa's historic Ybor City neighborhood.
 The A Line crosses the TECO Line Streetcar track between Ybor City and Tampa Union Station which is CSX's only at-grade crossing with a streetcar track in Florida.
 All Amtrak trains to Tampa operates on the A Line along with some local freight trains.

 The A Line is designated the Lakeland Subdivision east of the Tampa Terminal Subdivision.
 West of Tampa Union Station, the A Line continues southwest as the Port Tampa Spur.
 The Port Tampa Spur runs southwest to Port Tampa near MacDill Air Force Base and notably street runs along Polk Street in downtown Tampa before crossing the Hillsborough River.

-The A Line's designation stands for the Atlantic Coast Line Railroad as it was previously the Atlantic Coast Line mainline.
+The A Line's designation stands for the Atlantic Coast Line Railroad as it was previously the main line of the Atlantic Coast Line Railroad, a CSX predecessor.

 S Line

 The S Line is the southern east–west line which runs from control point YN (just east of the Tampa Bypass Canal) through Yeoman Yard to Gary and is 4 mi in length.
 The S Line is CSX's main freight route through Peninsular Florida.

 The S Line is designated the Yeoman Subdivision east of the Tampa Terminal Subdivision.
 At the west end of the Tampa Terminal Subdivision, the line splits with its northwest track crossing the A Line and leading to the Clearwater Subdivision while the southwest track leads to the Hooker's Point Lead.

-The S Line's designation stands for the Seaboard Air Line Railroad as it was previously the Seaboard Air Line mainline.
+The S Line's designation stands for the Seaboard Air Line Railroad as it was previously the main line of the Seaboard Air Line Railroad, another CSX predecessor.